daminibhattacharya/authgoapp/README.md

 ## Overview

-This backend API provides user registration functionality with Auth0 authentication integration and MongoDB data storage.
+This backend API provides user registration functionality with Auth0 authentication integration and sqlite data storage.
 It's built using Go and the Gin web framework.

 ## Features

 - User registration with first name, last name, email and password
 - Input validation and error handling
 - Integration with Auth0 for secure authentication
-- Data persistence in MongoDB
+- Data persistence in sqlite
 - Prevention of duplicate user registrations

 ## Prerequisites